AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publishing-scalability-faq.md

 ## How does Experience Manager Guides handle auto-scaling for publishing requests?

-Experience Manager Guides publishing infrastructure supports automatic scaling (autoscaling) based on load.
+Experience Manager Guides publishing infrastructure supports automatic scaling based on load.
 When publishing demand increases:

 - Additional pods (containers) are automatically spun up.
 - Each pod can process multiple publishing jobs in parallel.